Micah-McCollum/retail-bi-project/README.md

 # retail-bi-project
 This project simulates a full retail analytics pipeline using MySQL, Snowflake, and Power BI.
 Uses Kaggle retail dataset

+---

+## Getting Started

+This project simulates the complete BI process.
+Here's how to get started:

+### MySQL Setup
+1. Load the flat CSV from `data/source_datasets/`
+2. Use the scripts in `mysql/ddl/` to create the normalized schema
+3. Load the dimension/fact CSVs from `mysql/data/` into the corresponding tables

+### Snowflake Setup
+1. Run `create_db_and_schema.sql`, `create_tables.sql`, then `create_views.sql` from `snowflake/ddl/`
+2. Verify that the `V_SALES_SUMMARY` view returns expected aggregates

+### Power BI
+1. Open `retail_sales_dashboard.pbix` in Power BI Desktop
+2. Refresh the dataset with your SQL or Snowflake connection
+3. Navigate pages using slicers (Month, Category, Demographics) to explore KPIs and tooltips

+---

 ## Tools & Frameworks

 - **MySQL** – Initial data cleaning, normalization, and schema development